Eight action-filled travel days see your family thoroughly explore the Cusco region of southern Peru. Expert guides accompany you throughout.

 Upon arrival at Cusco airport, your guide will greet you and accompany you on a 90-minute transfer to your hotel in the Sacred Valley.

 Along the way, there will be plenty of scenic viewpoints, perfect for photo stops.
+You’ll also have the chance to visit Awana Kancha camelid farm and feed some llamas and alpacas, as well as learn a bit about traditional weaving.

-Choose between stand-up paddleboarding or sit-on-top kayaking.
+Choose between stand-up paddle boarding or sit-on-top kayaking.
 With full gear provided, your guide will teach you the basics before you glide across the lake, taking in stunning views of the Andes and, hopefully, glimpsing some of the local birdlife, including rare Andean flamingos.

 On the far side of the lake, we’ll stop for snacks before returning to base for a warm shower and lunch.

-Afterward, unwind in our hammocks while admiring the views before we say goodbye to Lake Huaypo and drive to the remarkable Moray ruins.
-These circular ruins, once Incan agricultural labs, are rarely visited.
-Afterward, we travel to Maras to explore the ancient Salineras salt pans, in use since Inca times.
+After lunch, relax in a hammock before we say goodbye to Lake Huaypo and drive to the remarkable Moray ruins.
+These circular ruins, once Incan agricultural labs, are less visited.

 Today’s highlight is a hike on the one-day Inca Trail to Machu Picchu.